Full text search

 GET /questions endpoint with a

-The search will return every question where one of the search terms (excluding stop words) occurs in the question title, question description, tags or in one of the solutions.
-Comments to the question or one of its solutions are currently not searchable.
+The search will return questions where one of the search terms (excluding stop words) occurs in the question title, question description, tags, in a solution, a comment, or in an attachment.
+However, certain low-quality matches might still be excluded from the search results, especially if other questions are significantly more relevant with respect to the given query.

 Prefixes of a word with at least three characters are indexed as well.
 Consequently, a question containing the word Starmind will be returned as a search result when using the search query Star.
 However, such prefix matches will be ranked much lower than exact matches (questions containing the word Star).